ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 **Expected Result:**
 - Form is submitted successfully
-- A modal window appears showing the summary of ALL entered data
+- A modal window appears showing the summary of all entered data

 **Actual Result:**
 - Form submitted successfully